bcarroll/robopanda/README.md

 Purpose:

     The WowWee Robopanda is a great "off the shelf" robot for building your own robot.
-This is an attempt to interface RoboPanda using an Arduino Mega, Perl, and a PC (Raspberry Pi).
+    This repository contains my attempt to control/interface the RoboPanda using various widely available electronic components (Arduino, Raspberry Pi, etc...)

     RoboPanda has battery compartments in the legs that hold 3 C batteries each (9v) and a good mix of input and output sensors.
 There is also a battery compartment in the back that holds 4 AA batteries (6v).